Generalized linear models

 The options are:

-Error Bar Definition 'none' (default), 'ci', or 'se'.
-Use no error bars, use confidence intervals, or use standard errors on the plots, respectively.
+Display 'None' (default), Confidence Intervals, or Standard Error.
+Display on plots no error bars, use confidence intervals, or use standard errors on the plots, respectively.

 Y-axis scale Plot ordinal model predicted values in as probabilities (response) or predicted class (mean.class)